 Today there are many options to help your child get a healthy start on life.
 A few options to start savings include:

-You may not have the same maternal and paternal rights as non-LGBT+ parents at your company, so make sure you know your company’s policies.
+You may not have the same maternal and paternal rights as non-LGBTQ+ parents at your company, so make sure you know your company’s policies.